jwcook23/mssql_dataframe/CONTRIBUTING.md

 # Contributing Guide

+Testing requires a local SQL Server running with the ability to connect using Windows account credentials.
+SQL Server Developer Edition can be downloaded for free [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).

 Run all terminal commands in the top level mssql_dataframe folder.
-SQL Server Developer Edition can be downloaded for free [here](https://www.microsoft.com/en-us/sql-server/sql-server-downloads).

 1. Create virtual environment.
 ``` cmd